ServrLink/Plugin/README.md

   // Synchronously get a Discord ID by Minecraft UUID
   RetrievedID retrievedID = api.getDiscordID(minecraftUuid);
   success = retrievedID.success; // Returns true if the request to the Registry was made successfully
-  Long id = retrievedID.id; // The associated Discord ID.
-Do not use the primitive long type, as a null value will be returned if the Minecraft UUID was not present in the registry
+  String id = retrievedID.id; // The associated Discord ID.
+A null value will be returned if the Minecraft UUID was not present in the registry

  // Synchronously get a Minecraft UUID by Discord ID
   RetrievedUUID retrievedUUID = api.getUUID(discordId);